TheMinmusDerp/OPX-SarnusPlus/README.md

 * Brand new ring texture for Sarnus with backlit support
 * Vizak, an analog for Pan and other such ring shepherd moons.
 Full biome support
 * Ryla, a different ring shepherd moon orbiting where Ovok used to be.
 Full biome support
-* Remastered Ovok and Hale for realism and higher quality
+* Remastered Ovok, Hale, Slate, and Tekto for realism and higher quality
 * Masmar, an analog for the inner major moon of Mimas.
 Full biome support
 * Ovok and Eeloo shrunk and moved outwards
 	* Ovok now orbits where a Methone analog SHOULD go